MicrosoftDocs/winrt-api/windows.graphics.printing/printmanager_printtaskrequested.md

 Raised when a request to print has occurred.
 This event may be triggered by user action or via programmatic invocation of printing via the [ShowPrintUIAsync](printmanager_showprintuiasync.md) method.

 ## -remarks
-When you add print capabilities to your Windows Store app, you have to implement an event handler to process this event when it is raised.
+When you add print capabilities to your UWP app, you have to implement an event handler to process this event when it is raised.
 Here is a JavaScript code snippet that shows how to handle this event: